ccoenraets/ionic-tutorial/readme.md

-# Apache Cordova Tutorial
+# Ionic Tutorial

-In this tutorial, you will learn strategies and best practices to build native-like mobile applications with HTML, JavaScript, and CSS.
-You will build an Apache Cordova (aka PhoneGap) Employee Directory application from scratch using the Single Page Architecture, HTML templates, touch events, and performance optimization techniques.
+In this tutorial, you learn how to build a native-like mobile application with Ionic and AngularJS.
+You build a Conference application that allows the attendees of the conference to browse through the list of sessions, and share information on Facebook.

-Follow the step-by-step instructions available here: http://ccoenraets.github.io/cordova-tutorial/
+Follow the step-by-step instructions available here: http://ccoenraets.github.io/ionic-tutorial/